Access, Manage, and Aggregate Coverage Results

 At the top of the HTML report, the model hierarchy table includes columns listing the coverage metrics for each test.
 If you do not select this option, the model summary reports only the total coverage.

-If you record coverage for one or more subsystem harness, the Aggregated Tests section lists each unit test run.
+If you collect coverage for one or more subsystem harness, the Aggregated Tests section lists each unit test run.
 For more information, see Aggregated Tests.

 Produce bar graphs in the model summary